-non-invasive, painless screening with no radiation and no contact with the body.
+Thermography or DITI (Digital Infrared Thermal Imaging) is an affordable and non-invasive, painless screening with no radiation and no contact with the body.

 What is Thermography used for?

-To help in determining the cause of pain.
+To help determine a cause of pain.

-To aid in the early detection of disease and pathology
+To aid in the early detection of disease and pathology.

-To evaluate sensory-nerve irritation or significant soft-tissue injury
+To evaluate sensory-nerve irritation or significant soft-tissue injury.

-To define a previously diagnosed injury or condition
+To define a previously diagnosed injury or condition.

-To identify an abnormal area for further diagnostic testing
+To identify an abnormal area for further diagnostic testing.

-To follow progress of healing and rehabilitation.
+To follow the progress of healing and rehabilitation.